KIKI (AM)

-KIKI (990 kHz, "Fox Sports 990") is a sports AM radio station licensed to Honolulu, Hawaii, and owned by iHeartMedia, Inc..
+KIKI (990 AM, "Fox Sports 990") is a sports radio station licensed to Honolulu, Hawaii, and owned by iHeartMedia.
 Its studios and transmitter are separately located in the Kalihi neighborhood of Honolulu.

 History

-The station signed on the air as KHVH in 1957 by then-owner Kaiser Broadcasting, who would later sell the station in 1965.
+The station signed on the air as KHVH on March 14, 1957, three days before the expected date of March 18, by then-owner Kaiser Broadcasting, who would sell the station in 1965.